thingsroot/user_apps_example/readme.md

 ### Make it run

 1. Register your account in ThingsRoot Cloud
-2. Create user application in ThingsRoot Cloud
+2. Create user application in IOT Hub